Academic Advising

 RISD students are assigned an academic advisor at the beginning of their studies and, in almost all cases, work with multiple advisors as they progress through their degree program.
 At all stages of your RISD education, you and your advisors will work together to review curricular options, select courses, discuss professional pathways, and connect with support offices and resources across the college.

-To find your advisor, as well as information about your academic plan and progress, log into the Student Planning portal using your RISD credentials.
-The Registrar’s Office also offers guidance on accessing your Student Planning account and advisor information.
+To find your advisor, as well as information about your academic plan and progress, log into Workday using your RISD credentials, where you can review your academic record and see your progress toward graduation.

 Undergraduate advising